Hanging On to The Delusion

 Athletic awards were dominated by athletes of color with vertical jumps, speed and coordination to be envied.
 All of the sports, even golf and tennis were seeing athletes of color breaking records, getting huge endorsements, enjoying the American dream.
 Not even the quarterback position was sacred.
 Furthermore, scholarships were being earned by a host of students whose parents did not speak English but whose children were accepted to four year colleges.
 More toxicity was added to the racism brew – resentment – bitterness and misplaced rage.

-Fortunately, the majority of White Americans were not swayed by truncated contrived divisionism and racism, nor did they lose the dignity and integrity of their citizenship.
+Fortunately, the majority of white Americans were not swayed by contrived divisionism and racism, nor did they lose the dignity and integrity of their citizenship.
 But a segment of American citizens (now said to be approximately 38% were predisposed to feel and believe that, “The reason my life is bad and dysfunctional is not because of bad choices I made or because I can’t get a job but because of the immigrants and how the government is catering and sustaining them with handouts – food stamps that I am paying for with my taxes.
 It’s their fault!
-I want my country back and to send them back!”
+I want my country back and to send them back where they came from!“

 This simplistic thinking is based on the loss that many Americans felt – the loss of the capital of Whiteness.
 Unscrupulous politicians jumped on the hate wagon.
 America had entered the 21st century and left many of its citizens behind and clueless.
 Racists were told that the American Dream had been stolen and that once in power, they would and could get it back for them, regardless of the brown, black and yellow people who would suffer.
 They would have a White Champion leading the charge of the White Brigade.